samanthabenson9/PyBaMM/degradation_model/README.md

 https://docs.pybamm.org/en/latest/source/user_guide/installation/install-from-source.html

 5. Ensure that you are in the PyBaMM working directory after following instructions in step 4.
-6. Switch to the `deg-model-pub` branch of the PyBaMM fork
+6. Switch to the `gmjuly2022` branch of the PyBaMM fork
 ```
-git checkout deg-model-pub
+git checkout gmjuly2022
 ```

 7. Change the working directory to `degradation_model` subfolder